 The Bachelor of Business and Environmental Science had some fun field trips too!
-From intertidal surveys in Indonesia to snorkeling in Thailand, and visiting floating barramundi farms near Malaysia — truly unforgettable experiences with great friends!
+From intertidal surveys in Indonesia to snorkelling in Thailand, and visiting floating barramundi farms near Malaysia — truly unforgettable experiences with great friends!

 However, without a doubt, the highlight of my JCU, Singapore experience was volunteering at orientation week and being assigned 'joeys' to mentor.
 I loved helping freshmen meet new friends and, for those from abroad, helping them settle in to their new home in Singapore.
 What a privilege to have been a small part of their journey!

 What would be your advice for current students?